LinguaPhylo/linguaPhylo.github.io/_posts/2021-07-19-lphy-extension.markdown

 categories: programming
 ---

-LPhy extensions are implemented by using the Service Provider Interface (SPI) within the Java Platform Module System (JPMS).
+The LPhy extension mechanism is implemented using the Service Provider Interface (SPI) and the Java Platform Module System (JPMS).
-An LPhy extension module implements the [LPhyExtension](https://github.com/LinguaPhylo/linguaPhylo/tree/1.0.1/LPhy/src/lphy/spi/LPhyExtension.java) interface to provide a list of the classes that the extension module provides to extend the functionality of LPhy.
+An LPhy extension has to be a Java module, which also needs to implement the interface `LPhyExtension.java` to provide a list of the required classes to extend the functionality of LPhy.

 ## Project structure